Ohio rape story shows pitfalls of rapid social media dissemination

 The Star's story did not identify the Ohio doctor who had called Bernard.
 The newspaper's executive editor, Bro Krift, has not discussed what steps the paper took to corroborate Bernard's story, and declined comment to The Associated Press on Thursday.

-A named source like Bernard is a good start, said Kathleen Culver, director of the Center for Journalism Ethics at the University of Wisconsin.
+A named source like Bernard is a good start, said Kathleen Culver, director of the Centre for Journalism Ethics at the University of Wisconsin.
 If the Star had other sources, it may not have wanted to provide them at the risk of identifying the victim, she said.

 Indiana's attorney general, Republican Todd Rokita, said on Thursday his office was investigating whether Bernard violated medical privacy laws by talking about the victim to the Star, or failed to notify authorities about suspected child abuse.
 The prosecutor for Indianapolis, Democrat Ryan Mears, said his office had the sole authority to pursue any such charges and that Bernard was being subjected to "intimidation and bullying".